AngelRionCervi/fetcher/readme.md

     // (404 for the second query as "/posts2" doesn't exist on jsonplaceholder)

     // Makes 2 post requests, "/posts" and "/posts2" both with { data: "muchadata" } as payload
-    // last arguments is used to overwrite options from the fetcher instanciation (cache option "no-store" is overwrite for "default" in the posts requests)
+    // last argument is used to overwrite options from the fetcher instanciation,
-})();
+    // (cache option "no-store" is overwrite for "default" in the post requests) })();
 ```